ash-project/ash/documentation/introduction/getting_started.md

 ### Test the resources

-Now you should be able to create changesets for your resources
+Now you are able to create changesets for your resources using `Ash.Changeset.new/2`:

 ```elixir
 iex(7)> change = Ash.Changeset.new(MyApp.User, %{email: "ash.man@enguento.com"})